ansible-community/project-template/README.md

 If you encounter abusive behavior violating the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html), please refer to the [policy violations](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations) section of the Code of Conduct for information on how to raise a complaint.

+## Communication

+> If your project has a docsite, this section should refer to a corresponding docsite section that contains the following information as on the [docsite index template page](https://github.com/ansible-community/project-template/blob/main/docs/index.md).

+> If your project is not present on the Ansible forum yet, please check out the existing [tags](https://forum.ansible.com/tags) and [groups](https://forum.ansible.com/g) - use what suits the project.
+If there is no appropritate tag and group yet, please [request one](https://forum.ansible.com/t/requesting-a-forum-group/503/17).

+* Join the Ansible forum:
+    * [Get Help](https://forum.ansible.com/c/help/6/none): get help or help others.
+    * [Posts tagged with 'your tag'](https://forum.ansible.com/tag/YOUR_TAG): subscribe to participate in project-related conversations.
+    * [Refer to your forum group here if exists](https://forum.ansible.com/g/): by joining the team you will automatically get subscribed to the posts tagged with [your group forum tag here](https://forum.ansible.com/tags).
+    * [Social Spaces](https://forum.ansible.com/c/chat/4): gather and interact with fellow enthusiasts.
+    * [News & Announcements](https://forum.ansible.com/c/news/5/none): track project-wide announcements including social events.

+* The Ansible [Bullhorn newsletter](https://forum.ansible.com/t/about-the-newsletter-category/166): used to announce releases and important changes.

+For more information about communication, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Contributing to this project

 ### How to open an issue